Deepank-Singh/Multiplaction-table/README.md

 int main()
 {
     int a, i, k;
-    printf("Enter a number of whici you want mutiplication table: \n");
+    printf("Enter a number of which you want mutiplication table: \n");
     scanf("%d", &a);
     printf("Multiplaction table of %d : \n", a);
     for ( i = 1; i <= 10; i++)